The Latest: Justice Department completes interview with Ghislaine Maxwell, Epstein’s accomplice

 Questions over President Donald Trump's past ties with Epstein and secret files related to him have dogged the administration despite the president being otherwise at the height of his political influence.

-Meanwhile, Trump is traveling to Scotland on Friday as his family's business prepares for the Aug.
+Meanwhile, Trump traveled to Scotland Friday as his family's business prepares for the Aug.
 13 opening of a new golf course in Aberdeenshire billed as "the greatest 36 holes in golf."

 While there, Trump will talk trade with British Prime Minister Keir Starmer, a meeting he’s said will take place at “probably one of my properties.”